 "They're not simple one notes, they're symphonies," says Stevens, who teaches wine chemistry through the UC Davis Extension Program.
 He also makes California Bubble Works, a sparkling cabernet sauvignon for Avventura Vintners in Napa.

 "You take an organic compound, chocolate or wine, and they both have phenols, suites of flavors that are similar and invoke similar reactions," he says.
 Let a piece of dark chocolate melt on your mouth.
 Taste that dark fruit and earth?
 It's like a good syrah.
 Wine has alcohol, which gives viscosity.
 Chocolate has fat.
 Chocolate contains acids.
 We know wine has lots of acids.
+And they both make us feel pretty loopy.

 "They're even designed for the same purpose," Stevens says.
 "Syrah is that sort of nice accessible high-quality chocolate."